 Hoodia Gordonoii = ghaap/= “! khobab”/= bitterghapp

-= Coca.-ähnlich + in Wüste. gebraucht;
+= Coca-ähnlich + in Wüste gebraucht;

 Flowers smell strongly of decaying meat, and are pollinated by flies.
 It is known as the “stinky” plant with “miraculous” properties.
 Several Hoodia spp. are eaten raw/used as appetite and thirst suppressants to treat indigestion, hypertension, diabetes, and stomaches.
 Hoodia spp. are used as a convenient emergency food and moisture source in harsh arid environments.
-As food, the spines
+As food, the spines are scraped off the succulent stems and the stems are eaten like

 Sold in the supermarkets and shops all across the US.